kaby76/AntlrVSIX/doc/refactoring.md

     D: 'uvw' 'xyz'+;

-### Unify alts to EBNF
+### Group alts

 After unfolding rules, you will probably notice some `ruleAltList` or other alt lists that have a common left factor.
-The Unify transform is a generalization of the left factoring rule.
+The Group transform is a generalization of the left factoring rule.
 This powerful transform performs a N-way merge of all the alts into one sequence with ebnf blocks created for non-common elements.